tarantool/tarantool/README.md

 'make' creates 'tarantool' executable in directory src/.

-There is no 'make install' goal, but no installation is required either.
+There is 'make install' goal.
+One can also run Tarantool executable without installation.

 To start the server, try: